 **Core Requirements of the Post**

-- Plan and coordinate work both indoors and outdoors.
+- to plan and coordinate work both indoors and outdoors

 **Promoting a Positive School Culture**